theowenyoung/archive-actionsflow/packages/actionsflow-trigger-telegram_bot/README.md

 metaTitle: "Telegram Bot trigger"
 ---

+# `@actionsflow/trigger-telegram_bot`

-Telegram Bot trigger is triggered when new messages of telegram bot are detected.
+This is an [Actionsflow](https://github.com/actionsflow/actionsflow) telegram bot trigger. `telegram_bot` trigger is triggered when new messages of telegram bot are detected.
 This trigger supports to specify one message type or multiple message types

 # Events